magento/architecture/design-documents/graph-ql/lightweight-resolver.md

 * Additional filtration in MySql took: 120-2000 ms

 For achieving the better performance we **must accept limitations**:
-1. The filter must allow filtration only by "filterable" attributes.
-2. We should build a direct query to Elasticsearch due to current Search API designed for a limited amount of use-cases
+1. Use current Search API for simultaneously make search and filter by attributes 1.1.
+Support only "and" condition
+1.2.
+Support limited conditions per each attribute type (e.g. only "eq"/"in" for drop-down attribute, "match" for "text" attribute)
+2. New implementation will not be functionally compatible with previous

 ## Design